muukii/cocoapods-frost/README.md

 ## Attention

 - Should build all of targets when pod updated - partially building might causes linking error (compile-time or dynamic-linking-time)
+  - Future updates, completely isolated pods can be build partially.

 ## How it works